AdobeDocs/workfront.en/help/reports-and-dashboards/reports/report-usage/view-report-usage.md

 The following are some exceptions to be aware of when working with report usage information:

 * Every time a report is displayed on a dashboard or a custom tab, it is counted as one view.
 The user who is displaying that report on their dashboard is displayed as the Last View By: Name user, and the date on which the dashboard was displayed is displayed as the Last Viewed On date.
-* `Workfront` does not collect usage information for built-in reports.
+* Workfront does not collect usage information for built-in reports.
-  For more information about `Workfront` built-in reports, see the article [Use Adobe Workfront built-in reports](../../../reports-and-dashboards/reports/using-built-in-reports/use-workfront-built-in-reports.md).
+  For more information about Workfront built-in reports, see the article [Use Adobe Workfront built-in reports](../../../reports-and-dashboards/reports/using-built-in-reports/use-workfront-built-in-reports.md).

-* `Workfront` does not collect usage information on delivered reports.
+* Workfront does not collect usage information on delivered reports.
 A delivered report does not count as one view.
   For more information about delivered reports, see the article [Report delivery overview](../../../reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md).

 * When a system or group administrator logs in as another user, the views are counted for and associated with the system or group administrator.
-* `Workfront` does not collect usage information for reports by custom quarters.
+* Workfront does not collect usage information for reports by custom quarters.
 Only the standard built-in quarters are referenced in the report usage fields.
-* `Workfront` does not collect usage information for reports that are shared and viewed publicly.
-When a public report is viewed by someone without logging into `Workfront`, the report views are not counted.
+* Workfront does not collect usage information for reports that are shared and viewed publicly.
+When a public report is viewed by someone without logging into Workfront, the report views are not counted.
   For more information about sharing reports, see the article [Share a report in Adobe Workfront](../../../reports-and-dashboards/reports/creating-and-managing-reports/share-report.md).